tdaly61/ndogo-loop/README.md

 ## Description

 ndogo is Swahili for *small* and ndogo-loop deployment of vNext (beta) is a *small* simple, scripted/automated installer for Mojaloop vNext.
 For details on the Mojaloop vNext please refer to the Mojaloop reference architecture available from (http://mojaloop.io).
-The ndogo-loop vNext install mode is for  showcasing Mojaloop vNext, development, testing, workshops, integration testing, performance testing, learning, and more. ndogo-loop mode is designed to support people and organisations interested in Mojaloop vNext.
-However, it is crucial to note that ndogo-loop is **not intended for production use.**"
+The ndogo-loop vNext install is for showcasing Mojaloop vNext, development, testing, workshops, integration testing, performance testing, learning, and more. ndogo-loop mode is designed to support people and organisations interested in Mojaloop vNext.
+However, it is crucial to note that ndogo-loop today is  **not intended for production use.**"

+## related project(s)
+The Mifos Mojafos project overlaps with ndogo-loop in that it is using a similar approach and makes not just Mojaloop vNext deployable but combines vNext, Mifos/Fineract and Payment Hub EE (PHEE).
+See https://github.com/openMF/mojafos for details and downloadable package.

-The goal is to make it realistic, easy, quick, scriptable and cost effective to deploy Mojaloop vNext in a variety of local or cloud environments.
+The goal of ndogo-loop is to make it realistic, easy, quick, scriptable and cost effective to deploy Mojaloop vNext in a variety of local or cloud environments and over time to make the deployments more secure, redundant and more of a head-start for increasingly sophisticated deployments , always with a focus to keep costs down and encourage participation and inovation by the widest possible audience.
 - realistic: running a full kubernetes stack , so you can do real-world tests
 - easy : you only need to run 1 or 2 simple shell scripts
 - quick : With a sufficiently configured linux instance and internet connection it should be possible to deploy and configure Mojaloop vNext in approx 10-15 mins or less.